pertusa/ap/docs/fsl.md

 > Prototypical networks[@snell2017prototypical] work by creating a single embedding vector  for each class in the support set, called the **prototype**.
 The prototype for a class is the mean of the embeddings of all the examples in the support set for that class.

-> Although not mentioned explicitly in the paper, [Siamese Neural Networks](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) is a kind of metric learning predecessor for prototypical networks as well.
+> [Siamese Neural Networks](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) is a kind of metric learning predecessor for prototypical networks.
 Siamese networks embed all support objects and the query object into a latent space and do a pairwise comparison between the query and all other support objects.
 The label of the closest support object is assigned to the query.
 Prototypical networks improve by 1) requiring comparisons between query and support centroids, not individual samples, during inference and 2) suffering from less sample noise by taking the mean of support embeddings.

 The prototype (denoted as \(c_k\)) for a class \(k\) is defined as: